nnandrew/polaris/README.md

 The Base Station is a stationary GNSS receiver with a known, fixed location.
 Its primary role is to generate and broadcast correction data.

 - **GNSS Receiver**: A high-quality GNSS module (like the SparkFun u-blox ZED-F9P) that receives raw satellite signals.
+- **PPP Processor**: A background service that automatically calibrates the Base Station's position using Precise Point Positioning (PPP).
+It logs raw UBX data, downloads precise orbital and clock products from IGS and its partners, and runs RTKLIB's `rnx2rtkp` to determine the station's fixed position with high accuracy.
 - **NTRIP Caster**: A service (`gnssserver`) that takes the raw GNSS data, generates RTCM 3 correction messages, and broadcasts them over the network via an NTRIP (Networked Transport of RTCM via Internet Protocol) server.
+- **Configuration Server**: A Flask-based API running on port 80 that allows for dynamic, remote configuration of the GNSS receiver and manual updating of the fixed position.
 - **Enrollment Client**: A script that runs on startup to enroll with the Lighthouse and retrieve the necessary Nebula configuration to join the mesh network.

-### 3. Rover (e.g. Qualcomm RB5, Rasberry Pi)
+### 3. Rover (e.g. Qualcomm RB5, Raspberry Pi)
 The Rover is the mobile unit whose position is being tracked.

 - **GPS Receiver**: A GNSS module, identical to the one on the Base Station.
-- **NTRIP Client**: A multi-threaded Python application that connects to the Base Station's NTRIP caster, receives the RTCM correction stream, and applies it directly to the local GPS module.
+- **NTRIP Client**: A Python application that uses `pygnssutils` to connect to the Base Station's NTRIP caster, receive the RTCM correction stream, and apply it directly to the local GPS module.
-- **InfluxDB Logger**: A thread within the NTRIP client that reads the corrected position data (`NAV-PVT` messages) from the GPS and logs it to an InfluxDB time-series database for monitoring and analysis.
+- **InfluxDB Logger**: A dedicated thread that continuously reads the corrected position data (`NAV-PVT` messages) from the GPS and logs metrics (latitude, longitude, accuracy, fix type) to the central InfluxDB instance.
+- **Configuration Server**: Similar to the Base Station, the Rover runs a local Flask server for dynamic configuration.
 - **Enrollment Client**: Same as the Base Station, this script allows the Rover to join the network.